-Almost 30 years since its first edition, EKAW is going from strength to strength and indeed its latest edition, EKAW 2016, has seen a record number of submissions.
+Over 30 years after its first edition, EKAW is still going from strength to strength.
 This demonstrates the vitality and robust state of health of this area of research and also confirms that, while the landscape has changed so much in the past 30 years, the key issues to do with effective knowledge engineering and management are still as relevant today as they were 30 years ago.

 Motta, E. 25 Years of Knowledge Acquisition.
 International Journal of Human-Computer Studies, Volume 71, Issue 2, Pages 131-134 (February 2013)